The Grand Teton Pathway

-Biking is a popular activity in the park.
-The multi-use pathway opened to the public in 2009.
-The pathway section from the Dornans property line in Moose to South Jenny Lake has been completed and more phases are planned.
-The section from Jackson to Moose Junction will open summer 2012.
-The pathway is open seasonally after snow has melted from surface and park maintenance workers have swept it.
-Pathway opening dates may vary depending on the snow melt-off.
-The section of the pathway along the National Elk Refuge from Jackson to Gros Ventre Junction is closed from October 1 to April 30 due to elk migration.
+- The section of pathway through Grand Teton National Park opens seasonally after snow has melted from the pathway surface and park maintenance workers have swept it.
+The section of the pathway along the National Elk Refuge from Jackson to Gros Ventre Road is closed from November 1 to April 30 due to elk migration.

 Some roads in the park have only a very narrow shoulder, or lack one altogether.
 Extreme caution must be used.
-Download the biking brochure for a map of suggested routes and be sure to follow the guidelines below:
+Ride with the direction of traffic, in a single file line.
+Be alert for vehicles, wildlife, and other cyclists.
+See the map below for suggested routes.
+Be sure to follow park guidelines when biking in the park.

 Biking is not allowed on hiking trails in Grand Teton.
 For mountain biking opportunities, travel into the Bridger-Teton National Forest.
 Ask for information about area trails at a bike shop.